officelearn/azure-docs.sv-se/includes/storage-try-azure-tools.md

 > [!TIP]
 >
-> **Prova Microsoft Azure Lagringsutforskaren**
+> **Try Microsoft Azure Storage Explorer**
 >
-> [Microsoft Azure Storage Explorer](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md) är en kostnadsfri, fristående app från Microsoft som gör det möjligt att arbeta visuellt med Azure Storage-data i Windows, macOS och Linux.
+> [Microsoft Azure Storage Explorer](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md) is a free, standalone app from Microsoft.
+You can use it to work visually with Azure Storage data on Windows, macOS, and Linux.
 >
 >